Your 2021 Award winners and highly commended services

 - Julie Jones, Clinical Academic Fellow and Senior Lecturer (Physiotherapy), Robert Gordon University

 - Katherine Crawford, Director of Services, Parkinson’s UK

 - Louise Ebenezer, Clinical Nurse Specialist for Parkinson’s Disease, Cwm Taff Morgannwg University Health Board

 - Patsy Cotton, Advanced Nurse Practitioner in Movement Disorders, Salford Royal NHS Foundation Trust

 - Rowan Wathes, Associate Director of the UK Parkinson’s Excellence Network, Parkinson’s UK

 - Richard Walker, Consultant Physician at North Tyneside General Hospital and Honorary Professor of Ageing and International Health at Newcastle University

 - Terence Manning, Head Teacher (retired)

-All judges will declare any conflicts of interest with any awards entries that come in, and will not be involved in judging those entries.
+All judges declared any conflicts of interest with any awards entries that came in, and were not involved in judging those entries.